Why do this problem?

 cope with matching more than one pair of numbers at a time, in which case a domino activity would be more accessible.
 A set of nine-spot dominoes would be useful for this and you can find one for printing here.
 The task could be to join the dominoes together so that the 'match' adds to 10 or any other number of the

 children's choice.
-This will then give them plenty of practice in identifying and remembering number bonds.
+This will then give them plenty of practice in identifying number bonds.